gajus/slonik/README.md

  * @property captureStackTrace Dictates whether to capture stack trace before executing query.
 Middlewares access stack trace through query execution context.
 (Default: false)
  * @property connectionRetryLimit Number of times to retry establishing a new connection.
 (Default: 3)
  * @property connectionTimeout Timeout (in milliseconds) after which an error is raised if connection cannot be established.
 (Default: 5000)
+ * @property dangerouslyAllowForeignConnections Allow using connections that are not associated with the transaction.
+(Default: false)
  * @property driverFactory Overrides the default DriverFactory.
 (Default: "pg" driver factory)
  * @property gracefulTerminationTimeout Timeout (in milliseconds) that kicks in after a connection with an active query is requested to end.
 This is the amount of time that is allowed for query to complete before terminating it.
 (Default: 5000)
  * @property idleInTransactionSessionTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 60000)